There are four kinds of fear: real danger, healthy fear, irrational fear, and everyday worries.

 On the other hand, a life lived with faith and courage has meaning, purpose, and leaves a heritage for generations to come.

-So what are you afraid of?
-Spiders, heights, meeting new people, change?
-Whatever your fears are, you can face them head on.
-Start with the simple act of defining your fears.
+Here’s a place to start: define your fears.
 Describe in detail what they are and how they impact you.
 Then, change the subject to faith.
 Describe in detail what the same issue would look like through the eyes of faith.
 You’ll be impressed at how quickly you can move from fear to faith.